sysmocom/sysmo-usim-tool/README.md

 Dependencies
 ------------

-To run, http://pyscard.sourceforge.net needs to be installed; on Debian:
+- To run, http://pyscard.sourceforge.net needs to be installed;
+- You may also need to install the pcscd service.

+On Debian:

-  apt-get install python-pyscard
+  apt-get install python-pyscard pcscd systemctl start pcscd